openhab/openhab-docs/installation/synology.md

 ### Summary

-Here you can check if all changes where set correctly for your openHAB container, enable "Run this container after the wizard is finished" and press "Done".
-OpenHAB is now running on your NAS.
+Here you can check if all changes where set correctly for your openHAB container, enable "Run this container after the wizard is finished" and press "Done". openHAB is now running on your NAS.
 Give it a few minutes to start up.

 ## Shells